Moonet/CLTC_SL/readme.md

-# A Robust Self-Learning Framework for Cross-Lingual Text Classification
+# Leveraging Adversarial Training in Self-Learning for Cross-Lingual Text Classification

-This is Pytorch implemenation of our paper: A Robust Self-Learning Framework for Cross-Lingual Text Classification, introduced by Xin Dong, Gerard de Melo.
+This is Pytorch implemenation of our papers: A Robust Self-Learning Framework for Cross-Lingual Text Classification, Leveraging Adversarial Training in Self-Learning for Cross-Lingual Text Classification, introduced by Xin Dong, Gerard de Melo.

 ## Requirements